-While everything was there, it was not the most accessible book, like separate translated volumes of these treatises are – with introductions, interpretative ideas and more detailed look for each source.
+While everything was there, it was not the most accessible book; much like separately translated volumes of these treatises are – with different introductions, interpretative ideas and more detailed looks for each source.
 It was more of a reference book for someone who had already worked with the sources.

 The new edition will address some of these issues.
 This time the glosa of Hans Medel von Salzburg will be included with the core five, and fragments from Talhoffer, Dresden 2, and Speyer will have their own container.

-New up-to-date translation from Christian Trosclair and Cory Winslow, “based on all of their learnings over the past four years”.
+There will be new, up-to-date translation work from Christian Trosclair and Cory Winslow, “based on all of their learnings over the past four years”.